DockYard/easing/README.md

 ## Description

-Calculates the easing value of a given function and progress of an animation represented by a range between `0..1`.
+Calculates the easing value of a given function and progress of an timing represented by a range between `0..1`.
 The following easings are availalbe with _in_, _out_, and _in\_out_ varients:

 Note: If you'd like to see visualizations of the easing calculations visit https://easings.net